awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 You should always start off your process with as few assistants as possible.
 Add agents only when you can verify their output and understand their failure modes.

+## What will change

+The ability for agents and humans to coordinate will continue to scale more over time.
+This means high agency individuals will have further reach than ever before.
+Solofounders will no longer be a pipe dream--some people will indeed be the primary orchestrator of a fleet of agents.
+A single developer can now scaffold a full-stack application, write its test suite, and deploy it in a day.
+A small team can do what used to require a department.

+The economy will further bisect between the high and low agency at a rate and speed never seen before.
+Those who can precisely define intent, set clear targets, and verify outputs will compound their leverage.
+Those who cannot will find their work increasingly automatable.
+The skill that matters most is no longer writing code--it's knowing what to build, why, and how to verify it was built correctly.

 ## Ai for Writing
 ![Target specificity](/ai-workflows/Target-specifity.webp)